Did you know?

 What to eat

-Most restaurants in South Africa's prime trout fishing areas pride themselves on their trout specialities.
+Restaurants in South Africa's prime trout-fishing areas pride themselves on their trout specialities, especially smoked trout.